seaCatKim/PACE-LIB-R-timeseries/content/about.md

 title: About
 ---

-This website and associated repository were created to publish the supporting material for a half-day R workshop developed by the [The University of Queensland Library](https://www.library.uq.edu.au/) on time series data for the [Pharmacy Australia Centre of Excellence](https://pharmacy.uq.edu.au/about/pharmacy-australia-centre-excellence) (PACE).
+This website and associated repository were created to publish the supporting material for a half-day R workshop developed by the [The University of Queensland Library](https://www.library.uq.edu.au/) on time series data for the [Queensland Alliance for Environmental Health Sciences](https://qaehs.centre.uq.edu.au/) (QAEHS).

 # Workshop Trainers
 ![headshot of Stéphane Guillou](/./about_files/stragu_pic.png)<br>